Simfreed/sc_bifurc_figs/README.md

 ## Minimal Requirements ##
 - Latex
 - Python 3

-While not strictly required, it'll be easiest to have all the correct pacakges / versions in an Anaconda environment, Create the environment via:
+While Anaconda is not strictly required, it'll be easiest to have all the correct packages / versions in an Anaconda environment.
+Create the environment via:
 ```
 conda env create -f environment.yml